Talkeetna’s History and Museum

 Winter: from mid September to mid May we are open on weekends only.
 Saturdays and Sundays 11 AM – 4 PM.
 Or check with us to see availability.
 We have been known to open up for groups and events.
 The manager is known to keep odd hours in winter!

-Summer: We are open Wed-Sunday 9 AM – 5 PM.
-Yes, we are open Memorial Day, Labor Day, Fourth of July.
+Summer: We are open 7 days a week, 9 AM – 5 PM.
+Yes, we are open for holidays including Memorial Day, Labor Day, and Fourth of July.

-Admission: $5 per person/$4 seniors & military.
+Admission: $10 per person, $8 for seniors (62+).
 Children age 10 and under are free.
 Members of the society are free.
 In summer, members can park for free in our parking area (otherwise parking comes with the price of admission).

 Interested in a guided tour?
 No problem.
 Simply call the museum to set up a time: 907-733-2487.
 We generally ask for a 4 day advance notice.